 » Music Programs «

-RCTC also offers an AS and a Certificate in Digital Arts – Music Technology.
+RCTC also offers a Certificate in Music Technology (pending MnSCU approval).

-Depending on the program options selected, courses may include: Electronic Music Composition I & II, Audio Production I & II, Applied Music – Vocal, Applied Music -- Instrumental, Beginning and/or Intermediate Piano, Beginning and /or Intermediate Class Voice, Musicianship I – IV, Concert Choir, Concert Band, and World Drum Ensemble.
+Depending on the program options selected, courses may include: Electronic Music Composition I & II, Audio Production I & II, Music, Video, Lights I & II, Music Production, Class Piano, Class Voice, Class Guitar, Musicianship I – IV, Concert Choir, Concert Band, and World Drum Ensemble.
 We offer private lessons in piano, voice, woodwinds, brass, strings, and percussion.
 The music technology and creative media courses feature hands-on use of state-of-the-art music and media studios that incorporate projected visual media and DMX-controlled lighting.

 Program Start Date(s)